 SOC 2 compliance is an increasingly common framework and applies to many businesses today.
 Specifically, SOC 2 applies to any service provider that stores customer data in the cloud.
 It is quite relevant to SaaS businesses, but also to many others who store their customers’ data in this way.

 SaaS vendors in particular need to be SOC 2 compliant in many instances, especially when they sell to the enterprise.
 Enterprises are often beholden to a wide variety of security and compliance controls, and being demonstrably SOC 2 compliant as a vendor gives those enterprise customers the peace of mind they need to do business with you.

 A SOC 2 Overview

-The industry as a whole does not see SOC 2 as a set of hard and fast rules.
-Rather, it is a framework that sends a strong signal that an organization prioritizes these key attributes: security, availability, processing integrity, confidentiality, and privacy.
+SOC 2 isn’t a set of hard and fast rules.
+Rather, it is a framework that sends a strong signal that an organization prioritizes key attributes: security, availability, processing integrity, confidentiality, and privacy.